The Importance of Workplace Environment

 - output rate

 (See the results of research by Towers Perrin, BlessingWhite and Gallup Consulting.)

 The most important of these workplace environment factors that either lead to engagement or disengagement are shown in the following diagram.
+You can use an engagement survey from a reputable employee survey company to measure how motivated and satisfied your employees are with their day to day responsibilities.
 A close consideration of each of these factors is also very useful in ensuring that employees apply the skills they learn during training programs once they return to their workplace.
 Tending to the structural and interpersonal aspects of each of these factors enables employees to apply the required skills in a consistent and habitual way.

 Workplace Performance Factors – A Short Guide

 What does each of these nine key factors mean?
 The following is a brief explanation of each factor.

 Employees are involved in setting meaningful goals and performance measures for their work.
 This can be done informally between the employee and their immediate supervisor or as part of an organization's formal performance management process.
 The key here is that each employee is actively engaged in the goal-setting process and takes ownership of the final agreed goals and measures.